-As you’ll see, living in Puerto Rico turns out to be a great deal for hedge fund managers and certain other high net worth professionals.
+As you’ll see, living in Puerto Rico turns out to be a great deal for hedge fund managers, full-time traders, and certain other high net worth professionals.
 But for most expats and digital nomads, simply living outside the US entirely provides a much better tax deal.

 As a US citizen, you’re subject to US tax on your worldwide income, whether you live inside the US or outside the US.
 Of course, there are lots of tax incentives available for expats, like the foreign earned income exclusion, foreign tax credit, and the ability to operate a business through a non-US corporation.

 However, if you become a “bona fide resident of Puerto Rico,” you’re no longer subject to US federal income tax on your Puerto Rico source income.
 Instead, you’re only subject to Puerto Rican income tax on that income.

 Then, Puerto Rico has enacted several tax incentives, the two most popular of which are as follows: